Jeanine Hennis-Plasschaert: Career in the United Nations

 In August 2018, Hennis-Plasschaert was appointed by United Nations Secretary-General António Guterres as his Special Representative for Iraq and Head of the United Nations Assistance Mission for Iraq (UNAMI), thereby succeeding Ján Kubiš.

-Activities in Iraq

 In December 2019, Hennis-Plasschaert called for renewed efforts to restore civil balance and protections for free speech.

 In a joint statement with the United Nations Assistance Mission for Iraq (UNAMI), Hennis-Plasschaert strongly condemned the August killings of two activists and attacks against others in the southern city of Basra.
 She urged for increased efforts to bring the perpetrators to justice.

 On 28 January 2021, she visited the Independent High Electoral Commission (IHEC) in Baghdad.
 On 31 January 2021, she met Ali Akbar Velayati in Tehran, Iran, where she discussed the upcoming Iraqi parliamentary election.

+Hennis-Plasschaert was appointed Special Coordinator for Lebanon on 20 May 2024 as the successor of Joanna Wronecka.

+She condemned the 2024 Lebanon pager explosions, saying "civilians are not a target and must be protected at all times".